Faraday Future

-Faraday Future is an American start-up technology company focused on the development of electric vehicles, founded in 2014.
+Faraday Future Inc. is an American technology company founded in 2014 focused on the development of electric vehicles.
+Based in Los Angeles, California, it began producing vehicles in 2023 and markets them in the United States and China.
+The company delivered a total of 16 vehicles by January 2025.
+After two funding rounds in late 2024 totaling $60 million, the company announced it will pivot to selling rebadged Chinese vans.

 History

-Founding

-Faraday Future was founded by Chinese businessman Jia Yueting in April 2014 and is headquartered in Los Angeles, California, in the Harbor Gateway neighborhood adjacent to Carson, California.
-From its inception in 2014, the company grew to 1000 employees by January 2016.
+Faraday Future was founded by Chinese businessman Jia Yueting in May 2014 and is headquartered in Los Angeles, California, in the Harbor Gateway neighborhood adjacent to Carson, California.
+From its inception in 2014, the company grew to 1,000 employees by January 2016.

 The company is named for a founding principle of electric motor technology known as Faraday's law of induction, which in turn is named after English scientist Michael Faraday who discovered electromagnetic induction.

+In October 2024, Faraday Future and Master Investment Group of United Arab Emirates announced a co-investment agreement to launch operational and sales activities within the UAE in 2025 and 2026.

 Factory plans

 Faraday Future announced in November 2015 that it would invest up to $1 billion in its first manufacturing facility.

 In December 2015, Faraday Future settled on a location in North Las Vegas for its manufacturing site, to be built by AECOM for $500 million.
 Construction began in April 2016 on infrastructure which Nevada agreed to build, but was suspended in November pending verification of Faraday Future's financial stability.
 The facility was spurred by a $215 million tax incentive, and a 4 mile railway spur in 2018 to the 300 sqft future factory with 4,500 full-time employees.

 On May 24, 2016, the City of Vallejo, California, announced a May 31 Special City Council meeting to consider an exclusive negotiating agreement.
 This represented the first step to bring Faraday Future to Mare Island.
 Following Karma Automotive's new plant in Moreno Valley, the project would be the second new automobile manufacturing facility to be built from the ground up in California within the last few years.
 It was projected to bring hundreds of millions of dollars in new investment to the local economy.
 On May 31, 2016, the City Council unanimously agreed to enter the 6-month agreement.

 Due to plans to develop a production vehicle and plant in North Las Vegas, Faraday Future ended its exclusive agreement with the City of Vallejo in March 2017.

 On July 10, 2017, the company announced it would no longer build a plant in North Las Vegas because of financial setbacks.

 In August 2017, the company announced that it had signed a lease for a former Pirelli tire plant in Hanford, California.
 The company said that it could employ up to 1,300 people over time and build up to 10,000 cars a year at that location.